 Deep rust can cause pitting that you may not be able to remove with simple sanding.
 However, while perhaps unsightly, small pitting should not impede the function of the tool.
 With severe pitting, surface grinding at a machine shop would be necessary.

 There are many aftermarket coating products you can apply to help fight rust formation.
 You can use simple paste floor wax that you spread out and then buff smooth when dry (like you would when waxing a car).
 Use floor wax only, never automotive wax or polish, as they contain silicone which can interfere with wood finishing.
-Other products such as CRC Table Guard and Top-Cote spray on and form an invisible film to keep moisture at bay.
+Other products such as Top-Cote spray on and form an invisible film to keep moisture at bay.
 Another product, Boeshield T-9, is for long-term rust prevention when storing your tools.
 It has a waxy emulsion that creates a barrier that lasts for months.
 The coating should be cleaned off before using the machine.
 To remove the film when it’s time to put your tools back into service, just spray on a fresh coat of Boeshield and then wipe off thoroughly.

 It’s always best to try to remove any surface rust the moment you notice its presence.
 Sandflex Rust Erasers work well to remove light rusting or spots of rust beginning to form on surfaces.
 The longer rust lingers on a metal surface, the deeper it penetrates and the more elbow grease you’ll need to use to get rid of it.
 Remember, rust never sleeps!